mazaoshe/shutter-coach/content/posts/go-concurrency-basics.md

 ---
-title: "Go Concurrency Basics"
+title: "Golang Concurrency Basics"
-description: "Learn the basics of Go concurrency with goroutines and channels, including how to create and synchronize concurrent operations."
+description: "Learn the basics of Golang concurrency with goroutines and channels, including how to create and synchronize concurrent operations in Go programming."
 date: 2025-08-17T10:00:00+08:00
 draft: false
 categories: ["Concurrency"]